madox2/vim-ai/README.md

 let g:vim_ai_chat['options']['temperature'] = 0.2
 ```

-You can also customize the options in the chat header:
+Or customize the options directly in the chat buffer:

 ```properties
 [chat-options]